 Independent curator and writer with an MA in Curating Art from Stockholm University.
-I have an interest in cross-disciplinary thinking, collective processes, artistic response to societal issues, and discussions about public art.
+I have an interest in cross-disciplinary thinking, collective processes, sustainability, artistic response to societal issues, and discussions about public art.
 I work with exhibitions, research-based art projects, Artist-in-Residence and writing.
-In addition to self-initiated projects, I take freelance commissions for, among others, the Royal Institute of Art Stockholm, Iaspis/Swedish Arts Grants Committee, and the Public Art Agency Sweden.
+In addition to self-initiated projects, I take freelance commissions for art institutions, art schools and companies within art.
 (Read more)

 Iaspis Open Studios is a one day long art programme that happens twice a year.
 The spring 2020 edition was organised and curated by Sara Rossling.
 For a whole day, the current iaspis grant holders generously opened the doors to their studios and invited the public to hear about their practices and see some of their work in progress.
 Iaspis Open Studios presents a programme of artist talks with invited guests, art events, lectures, moderated discussions and bar.

-Unfortunately, due to the COVID-19 situation and the restrictions regarding large gatherings, Open Studios was realised as a closed event only.
+Unfortunately, due to the COVID-19 situation and the restrictions regarding large gatherings, Open Studios was cancelled.

 Making Matters Visible was a symposium at Jordbro Culture Centre with the aim to bring forth and discuss learnings from Public Art Agency Sweden’s government commission Art is Happening (2016–2018).
 The symposium took its point of departure in commissioned ongoing evaluation and research that has been performed on the project, focusing on results and what we can learn.